GEANT/edugain-openidfed/OpenID4RS-General-Architecture.md

 # General Architecture of Trust, Authentication and Authorization Infrastructure for Research and Education
-This document defines the general architecture for trust and authorization infrastructure, designed to facilitate access to protected resources, including services and personal data, within the Research and Education community.
-While it draws on advancements in SAML2 and OAuth 2.0 technologies, it aims to be technology-agnostic, focusing on the key components and principles necessary for managing digital identities and authorizing entities across various domains and organizations.

-The architecture outlined herein provides a systematic approach to understanding complex trust relationships and authorization patterns, crafting an infrastructure capable of supporting and scaling these relationships efficiently within the Research and Education ecosystem.

-By examining the requirements and ensuring their satisfaction, this document outlines the necessary core components, policies, and patterns that enable entities within the Research and Education community to establish and maintain trusted and authorized relationships.

-The ultimate objective of this document is to provide stakeholders within the Research and Education ecosystem with a comprehensive framework for implementing a trust and authorization model that enables secure, efficient, and collaborative exchanges within a broad, cross-organizational, and cross-domain ecosystem.

-This document defines the general architecture for trust and authorization infrastructure, designed to facilitate access to protected resources, including services and personal data.
-This document is developed by the Research and Scholarship community, even if it is drawed on advancements in SAML2 and OAuth 2.0 technologies, it aims to be technology-agnostic.
-It focuses on the key components and principles necessary for managing digital identities and authorizing entities across various domains and organizations.

-This document provides detailed requirements and design considerations offering a systematic approach to understanding complex trust relationships and authorization patterns, crafting an infrastructure capable of supporting and scaling these relationships efficiently.

-By thoroughly examining the requirements and according to their satisfaction, it defines the necessary core components, policies, patterns that enable entities within the Research and Scholarship ecosystem to establish and maintain trusted and authorized relationships.

-The ultimate objective of this document is to equip stakeholders with a comprehensive framework for implementing a trust and authorization model.
-This model aims to enable secure, efficient, and collaborative exchanges within a broad, cross-organizational and cross-domain ecosystem.
-# General Architecture of Trust, Authentication and Authorization Infrastructure for Research and Scholarship
 This document defines the general architecture for trust and authorization infrastructure, designed to facilitate access to protected resources, including services and personal data.
 This document is developed by the Research and Scholarship community, even if it is drawed on advancements in SAML2 and OAuth 2.0 technologies, it aims to be technology-agnostic.
 It focuses on the key components and principles necessary for managing digital identities and authorizing entities across various domains and organizations.

 This document provides detailed requirements and design considerations offering a systematic approach to understanding complex trust relationships and authorization patterns, crafting an infrastructure capable of supporting and scaling these relationships efficiently.